-- The vast majority of pupils meet or exceed their expected progress. - The very large majority of pupils meet or exceed their expected outcomes in Year 11 (external qualifications). - Woodlane pupils' academic starting points are often extremely low, their progress is compared carefully using DfE published data.
-When compared with only community SEND schools in England, Woodlane regularly ranks in the top 5% nationally. - When pupils transition from Woodlane in Year 11, they will have gained at least 1 and up to 11 externally accredited qualifications, which reflect the pupil's best ability. - Detailed analysis of outcomes and pupil progress indicates that there is little statistical significance between the performance of key groups.
-Where any small differences are identified strategies are implemented swiftly. - The spiritual, moral, social and cultural development of pupils is outstanding. - Pupils develop outstanding behaviour over their time at Woodlane, increasing their ability to selfregulate. - Pupils are well-prepared for the next stage of their education and the large majority transition to mainstream colleges.
-No Woodlane pupil has left Woodlane Not in Education, Employment or Training (NEET) in the last 6 years. - Pupils regularly return to Woodlane to celebrate their achievements Post 16.
+- The vast majority of pupils meet or exceed their expected progress. - The very large majority of pupils meet or exceed their expected outcomes in Year 11. - Woodlane pupils' academic starting points are often extremely low, their progress is compared carefully using DfE published data.
+When compared with only community SEND schools in England, Woodlane regularly ranks in the top 5% nationally. - When pupils transition from Woodlane in Year 11, they will have gained at least 1 and up to 11 externally accredited qualifications, which reflect the pupil's best ability. - Detailed analysis of outcomes and pupil progress indicates that there is little statistical significance between the performance of key groups. - The spiritual, moral, social and cultural development of pupils is outstanding. - Pupils develop outstanding behaviour and self-regulatory practices over their time at Woodlane. - Pupils are well-prepared for the next stage of their education and the large majority transition to mainstream colleges.
+No Woodlane pupil has left Woodlane Not in Education, Employment or Training (NEET) in the last 6 years.
+Pupils regularly return to celebrate their achievements Post 16.